Why should I study this course?

 What will the course prepare me for?

 It is expected that you complete 3-4 hours of Chemistry study per week in your own time.
 Homework is set on a weekly basis and is marked promptly, and there are regular assessments so that you always have a good understanding of your progress on the course.
 You will have an assessment folder so that you can review and evaluate your performance on the course.
-There is also a complete set of revision materials on the department Moodle page which will be used in parallel to the Kerboodle.com website.
+There is also a complete set of revision materials on the department Teams page which will be used in parallel with a wide variety of resources that your teacher will provide you with.

 What materials will I need to provide?